 Karachi: The University of Karachi (KU) on Friday announced the MBBS First Professional Part-A, Annual Examination 2013.

-in the exam.
+As per result statistics 715 candidates were registered and 713 appeared in the exam.
 Three hundred and fifty seven passed it, making 49.93 the pass percentage.

 The KU also announced the result of MBBS First Professional Part-B, Annual Examination 2013.

 As per result statistics 454 candidates were registered and 453 appeared in the